Have the freshest free hiking tips sent to you each month!

 - Built in shock absorption is a must for my aging knees.
 I'm willing to pay for this feature, and not use it when I'm going uphill.

-I've used Black Diamond poles over four years (hiking in all 4 seasons in mountainous terrain), and they've taken everything I've dished out.
+I've used Black Diamond poles over five years (hiking in all 4 seasons in mountainous terrain), and they've taken everything I've dished out.

 They might be just what you're looking for!

 I'll leave you with perhaps the best reason of all to use hiking poles: